-Q: What is AWS Backup?
+Q: What is Amazon Backup?

-A: Today, several AWS services offer backup features that help you protect your data, such as EBS snapshots, RDS snapshots, DynamoDB backups, EC2 snapshots and Storage Gateway snapshots.
+A: Today, several Amazon Web Services services offer backup features that help you protect your data, such as EBS snapshots, RDS snapshots, Aurora snapshots, DynamoDB backups, Redshift snapshots, Amazon FSx backups, CloudFormation templates, and Storage Gateway snapshots.
 All existing per-service backup capabilities remain unchanged.
-AWS Backup provides a new, common way to manage backups across AWS services both in the AWS Cloud and on premises.
-AWS Backup introduces a centralized backup console that offers backup scheduling, retention management, and backup monitoring.
-AWS Backup supports existing backup functionality provided by EBS, RDS, DynamoDB, and Storage Gateway.
-For AWS services that have backup functionality built on AWS Backup, such as Amazon EFS, AWS Backup provides you with backup management capabilities, such as backup scheduling, retention management and backup monitoring, as well as additional features, such as lifecycling backups to a low-cost storage tier, backup storage and encryption that is independent from its source data, and backup access policies.
+Amazon Backup provides a new, common way to manage backups across Amazon Web Services services both in the Amazon Web Services Cloud and on premises.
+Amazon Backup introduces a centralized backup console that offers backup scheduling, retention management, and backup monitoring.
+Amazon Backup supports existing backup functionality provided by EBS, RDS, Amazon FSx, DynamoDB, and Storage Gateway.
+For Amazon Web Services services that have backup functionality built on Amazon Backup, such as Amazon EFS and Amazon S3.
+Amazon Backup provides you with backup management capabilities.
+Additional features include backup scheduling, retention management and backup monitoring, lifecycle policies to transition backups to a low-cost storage tier, backup storage and encryption that is independent from its source data, and backup access policies.

-Q: Why should I use AWS Backup?
+Q: Why should I use Amazon Backup?

 A: Backing up your data is an important step towards protecting your application and ensuring that you meet your business and regulatory backup compliance requirements.
 Even durable resources are susceptible to threats like bugs in your application that could cause accidental deletions or corruption.
 Building and managing your own backup workflows across all your applications in a compliant and consistent manner can be complex and costly.
-AWS Backup removes the need for costly, custom solutions or manual processes by providing a fully managed, policy-based backup solution that provides automated backup scheduling and backup retention management.
+Amazon Backup removes the need for costly, custom solutions or manual processes by providing a fully managed, policy-based backup solution that provides automated backup scheduling and backup retention management.

-Q: How does AWS Backup work?
+Q: How does Amazon Backup work?